ktaytg/deep-learning-challenge/README.md

 hidden_nodes_layer3 = 5

-In my final model, I wanted to keep 4 layers but test with less nodes to see if the data might be overfit.
-I tried 60, 30, 15, 5.
-This model achieved a 72.94% accuracy rate.
+I switched all but the first layer to sigmoid activation functions.Removed the third layer, increase the first layer to 130 and 2nd layer to 50.
+This model achieved an accuracy score of 73.39% hidden_nodes_layer1 = 130 hidden_nodes_layer2 = 50

+I tried to add a layer as below but accuracy score was 73.35% which is lower than previous version hidden_nodes_layer1 = 130 hidden_nodes_layer2 = 50 hidden_nodes_layer3 = 10

 * Were you able to achieve the target model performance?
 In the end, I was not able to achieve the target model performance.
-The closest I got was in my second optimization model with a rate of 73.14%.
+The closest I got was in my second optimization model with a rate of 73.39%.

 ## Summary
-Overall, the most efficient model that I created was had an accuracy of .
+Overall, the most efficient model that I created was had an accuracy of 73.39%.
 This did not achieve the target model performance of 75% and would therefore mean that this model is not yet ready to be utilized as a trustworthy tool for this company.
-To increase the effectiveness of our model, many methods could be tried.
-I would recommend combing through the data in the preprocessing stage and removing more categories that may be too niche to generalize like "SPECIAL_CONSIDERATIONS".
+To increase the effectiveness of our model, we may try removing more categories that may be too niche to generalize like "SPECIAL_CONSIDERATIONS" and we can always increase the data.